facebookresearch/hydra/website/docs/tutorials/basic/running_your_app/5_debugging.md

 ### Info
 The `--info` flag can provide information about various aspects of Hydra and your application:
  - `--info all`: Default behavior, prints everything
  - `--info config`: Prints information useful to understanding the config composition:
-   Config Search Path, Defaults Tree, Defaults List, Final config)
+   Config Search Path, Defaults Tree, Defaults List and the final config.
  - `--info defaults`: Prints the Final Defaults List
  - `--info defaults-tree`: Prints the Defaults Tree
  - `--info plugins`: Prints information about installed plugins